-An alternative situation that appears in super-moire systems is a domain wall between different length scales.
-This emerges in situations where structural relaxations strongly prefer specific stacking or moire length scales, a phenomenon that gives rise to domain walls appearing between different regions.
-We will here consider a system where the shortest moire length scale is the same in the whole system, whereas the biggest one features two domains.
+An alternative situation that appears in super-moir\'e systems is a domain wall between different length scales.
+This emerges in situations where structural relaxations strongly prefer specific stacking or moir\'e length scales, a phenomenon that gives rise to domain walls appearing between different regions.
+We will here consider a system where the shortest moir\'e length scale is the same in the whole system, whereas the biggest one features two domains.
 We take the hopping $t_{n,n+1}$ to be modulated in space by two wavelengths $k_1$ and $\bar k_2$, one of them spatially dependent

 with the wavelength of the modulation featuring a domain wall: